bergdodson/PHSX815_Project1/README.md

 # PHSX815_Project1
 My code and LaTeX file for project 1 of PHSX 815.
 This will answer the question of whether people go bald because of genetics and other factors, or whether it's gnomes that are stealing people's hair.
+Please continue reading to orient yourself.

+## pdf
+This file contains the LaTeX writeup for this project.

+## DataSimulations
+This file contains the simulated data for the project.
+For convenience they will be refered to as "natural.txt" for the H0 theory and "experiement.txt."
+The flags used to generate them are recorded (roughly) in the filename.

+## Figures
+This files contains the .png files used in the LaTeX writup.
+There is a file for each of the simulated theories and log-likelihood ratio plot.

-## PHSX815_Project1
+## python
-This directory contains the python code for the project.
-There are two python executables and their dependancies.
-One executable is responsible for generating the random number distributions and writing them to file.
-The other executable reads in the flagged file and plots it.
-The directory also includes .txt files of recorded random number distributions that were used for testing the code as well as the final distributions that were used in the end.
+This file contains all the python code that was used in this project.
+All dependencies and influence for this code will be explained below.

-### Proj1_Gen+Write.py
+### `Proj1_Gen+Write.py`
-This contains the code that will create the random numbers and random number distributions.
-The user flags the number of measurements per experiment (-Nmeas), the number of experiments (-Nexp), -the hypothesis rate (-rate), the random number seed (-seed), and the filename of the file they want to record the data to (-output).
+This script generates a Poisson distribution based on the rate given to it.
+It does this by taking flags `-seed`, `-Nmeas`, `-Nexp`, `-output`. `-seed` sets the random seed for the random number generator. `-Nmeas` sets how many measurements to make per experiment. `-Nexp` sets how many experiments will be simulated. `-output` saves the simulated data out to the file specified by the user.
 It is heavily influenced by the code that Dr. Rogan shared with us in the course for HW4.

-### Proj1_Read+Plot.py
+### `Proj1_Read+Plot_v2.py`
 This contains the code that will read in the random number distributions and plot them.
-This is run with by including the filename of the file to be analyzed as one of the system flags.
-This is mostly based on the work that we did for HW 4.

-### Dependancies
+It also calculates the mean, median, and confidence intervals.
+It also calculates the log-likelihood ratio and plots the results too.
+The user can control this script using the following flags: `-inputH0` and `-inputH1`. `-inputH0` allows the user to specify which file contains the simulated H0 theory data and `-inputH1` allows the user to do the same for the H1 theory data.
+This script depends on `Random.py`, `MySort.py` and the python packages `sys`, `numpy`, `matplotlib`, and `scipy`

-**MySort.py**: Used to sort the random numbers in Proj1_Read+Plot.py.
-Modified from the code provided by Dr. Rogan.
+### `MySort.py`: Used to sort the simulated data random numbers in `Proj1_Read+Plot_v2.py`.
+This script is a modified version of code provided by Dr. Rogan.

-**Random.py**: Used to create random numbers and random number distributions Proj1_Gen+Write.py.
-Copied from the code provided by Dr. Rogan.
+### `Random.py`: Used to create random numbers and random number distributions Proj1_Gen+Write.py.
+This is a modified version of the code provided earlier by Dr. Rogan.

-### Python Packages
-**sys**: Used to read in the command line flags when running the exicutables.

-**numpy**: Used to calculate the standard deviation and mean of the distributions.
-This is also used to produce the random numbers.

-**matplotlib**: Used to produce the plots.

-**scipy.stats**: Used originally to calculate the confidance intervals and like.

-**math**: Included for good measure.

 ## pdf
 This directory contains the latest version of the latex file writeup.